 HbbTV has the potential to support customised accessibility services for various target groups, by means of its standardised application environment.
-Future TV sets thus can meet the challenge of making media accessible for all, by means of “off the shelve” end user devices, thus clearly broadening the scope and potential users of accessibility services.
+Future TV sets can meet the challenge of making media accessible for all.
+By means of “off the shelve” end user devices, It can clearly broadening the scope and potential users of accessibility services.
 To transform the accessibility vision into reality, HBB4ALL targets all relevant stakeholders and all components of the value chain.

 HBB4ALL will identify improvements to existing access services and ways of addressing the key technical, organisational and legal obstacles to the sustainable take-up of these services throughout Europe.
 This document presents the requirements relevant to HbbTV.
 They specifically explains which features of the upcoming HbbTV 2.0 specification (pdf article) are crucial for the realisation of future accessibility services.